We tolerate low-level living because the work necessary to pull ourselves up feels overwhelming and unachievable.

 What do you want?
 Be specific.
 This will help frame how you get it.

-During the holiday season, my diet is out of character versus the rest of the year.
+During the holiday season, my diet was out of character versus the rest of the year.
 Most notable is the massive amount of sugar I stuff in my face.

 All the sugar lead to foggy brain.
 Your brain extracts energy from fat, not carbs (sugar).